Shangguan Yi: During Emperor Taizong's reign

-Early in the reign of succeeding Tang Dynasty's second emperor Emperor Taizong, Yang Gongren was serving as the acting commandant at Yang Prefecture (揚州, i.e., Jiangdu), when Yang became impressed with Shangguan's talents and recommended him for the imperial examination.
+Early in the reign of succeeding the Tang dynasty's second emperor Emperor Taizong, Yang Gongren was serving as the acting commandant at Yang Prefecture (揚州, i.e., Jiangdu), when Yang became impressed with Shangguan's talents and recommended him for the imperial examination.
 Emperor Taizong also heard of Shangguan's talent and made him an imperial scholar and later an official at the archival bureau.
 As Emperor Taizong himself liked to write, he often had Shangguan review his drafts and also write responses to them; he also often invited Shangguan to imperial feasts.
-Shangguan also participated in the writing of the Book of Jin, the official history of the Jin Dynasty (266–420), a project led by the chancellor Fang Xuanling.
+Shangguan also participated in the writing of the Book of Jin, the official history of the Jin dynasty (266–420), a project led by the chancellor Fang Xuanling.
 After the project was complete, he became an imperial historian and was awarded with linen.

 During Emperor Gaozong's reign

 After Emperor Taizong's death in 649, Emperor Taizong's son Li Zhi became emperor (as Emperor Gaozong).
 Sometime thereafter, he made Shangguan Yi the deputy director of the archival bureau.
 In 662, he promoted Shangguan to be Xi Tai Shilang (西臺侍郎), the deputy head of the legislative bureau of government (西臺, Xi Tai), along with the honorific title Yinqing Guanglu Daifu (銀青光祿大夫).
 He also gave Shangguan the designation Tong Dong Xi Tai Sanpin (同東西臺三品), making him a chancellor de facto.
 It was said that Shangguan was by now particularly known for his poetry, particularly a style featuring five characters per line; his poetry was said to be decorated and delicate—a style that was then often imitated and became known as the Shangguan Style.
 It was said that Shangguan was arrogant because of his talent and became the object of much jealousy.